guaix-ucm/pyemir/doc/tutorial_mos/mos_example.rst

   - The ``id`` of this fifth block has been chosen to be ``ABBA1``.

+  - The corresponding `work` and `results` subdirectory will be created.

+  - The result of the A-B-B+A combination will be stored as ``reduced_mos_abba.fits`` under the ``results`` subdirectory.

-If you examine the rest of the file ``02_mos_example.yaml`` you will find that the same pattern of 5 blocks is repeated three times, once for each of the three ABBA sequences.
+If you examine the rest of the file ``02_mos_example.yaml`` you will find that the same pattern of 5 blocks is actually repeated three times, once for each of the three ABBA sequences.

 Finally, there is an additional block at the end of the observation result file (lines 130-137) that reads: